Overview of Hyper-V Backup Solution

 AOMEI Cyber Backup will clearly record all operations made to the VMs, and separate error logs for easy reference and troubleshooting.

-Besides Hyper-V backup, you can also centrally manage VMware ESXi VMs on AOMEI Cyber Backup.
-It supports Windows Server 2012 and all later versions, VMware ESXi 6.0 and all later versions.
+Besides Hyper-V backup, you can also centrally manage and backup VMware ESXi VMs on AOMEI Cyber Backup.